mdozmorov/Cancer_notes/README.md

 ## Cancer driver genes

+- [The Network of Cancer Genes]() - NCG contains information on duplicability, evolution, protein-protein and microRNA-gene interaction, function, expression and essentiality of 2,372 cancer genes from 273 manually curated publications.
+[Downloads](http://ncg.kcl.ac.uk/download.php)

 - [The list of cancer-related genes from the Bushman Lab](http://www.bushmanlab.org/assets/doc/allOnco_May2018.tsv). [allOnco_May2018.tsv](data/allOnco_May2018.tsv)

 - Integrative pathway and network analysis of 2583 cancers (27 tumor types) identified 87 driver Pathway Implicated Driver (PID) genes with coding variants (PID-C) and 93 drivers with noncoding variants (PID-N).
 These gene classes are associated with different biological processes.
 Six pathway databases, seven pathway and network methods, data references in Methods.
 Non-Coding Added Value (NCVA) score to identify genes with noncoding variants increasing the overall significance.